 Alzheimer’s in the White House?
 Ronald Wilson Reagan (From Wikipedia) February 6, 1911 – June 5, 2004) was an American politician, commentator, and actor, who served as the 40th President of the United Statesfrom 1981 to 1989.
 Prior to his presidency, he served as the 33rdGovernor of California from 1967 to 1975, following a career as […]

-Maybelline and the Maroon Makeup Kit My Mom always wore make-up.
-Her train case was stocked with just about anything you’d find in a standard beauty salon.
-And Mom always kept it hidden in a deep drawer of an Old Hutch in a kitchen corner.
-I know– now it seems odd to me too, but […]
+Maybelline and the Maroon Train Case My Mom always wore make-up.
+Her Maroon train case was stocked with just about anything you’d find in a beauty salon.
+Mom always kept it hidden in a deep drawer of an Old Hutch in a kitchen corner.
+She didn’t want us kids getting into it and making a […]